americanexpress/unify-jdocs/readme.md

 Provide us feedback.
 We would love to hear from you.

+---

 ##### Author and lead maintainer:
-Deepak Arora, deepak.arora5@aexp.com, GitHub: @deepakarora3
+Deepak Arora, deepak.arora5@aexp.com, GitHub: @deepakarora3, Twitter: @DeepakAroraHi

-##### Other maintainers:
-Shamanth B Chandrashekar, shamanth.b.chandrashekar@aexp.com, GitHub: shamanth9

-Deepika Sidana, deepika.sidana3@aexp.com, GitHub: deepikasidana89

-Jyotsna Gandhi, jyotsna.gandhi1@aexp.com, GitHub: jodube21

-Shailendra Bade, shailendra.bade@aexp.com, GitHub: finaspirant

-Phil Lundrigan, phil.lundrigan@aexp.com, GitHub: lundriganp
+---

 ## Contributing